marktani/auth0-lock-example/README.md

 ### 1. Auth0 authentication

 The app authenticates via Auth0 Lock which returns a Auth0 `tokenId`.
+Auth0 **Lock** is just a UI component used for the login layover.

-This step is indepenent from Graphcool.
+*Note: This step is indepenent from Graphcool.*

 ### 2. Graphcool `User` session